Acute Promyelocytic Leukemia (APL)

 In modern drug discovery, we encounter challenges such as enhancing throughput, reducing the time from laboratory to clinical application, and providing clients with personalized solutions.
 Alfa Cytology provides drug development services for APL, with the aim of developing effective therapeutic drugs for APL tailored to the needs of our clients.

-Background of Acute Promyelocytic Leukemia (APL)
+Overview of Acute Promyelocytic Leukemia (APL)

 AML encompasses a distinct subtype known as APL.
 APL is characterized by impaired cell differentiation and the arrest of leukemic cells at the promyelocytic stage.
 The chromosomal translocation t(15;17) (q22; q12-21) leads to the fusion of the promyelocytic leukemia (PML) gene and the retinoic acid receptor alpha (RARα) gene, resulting in APL.
 The disease was first described in 1957 and accounts for 10-15% of newly diagnosed cases of AML.